 Exploring Our Potential Beyond The Grid

 Our potential as a human race is quite extraordinary, we just don’t realize it.
 Sustainable living is not about giving up a certain lifestyle.
 We can still have all the modern amenities, design and beyond.
 We simply need to transition from one way of seeing housing to another.

 One potential issue with off the grid living is that corporations will lose their control of the market and, therefore, the majority of their profits.
 It is this type of political and corporate agreements that give people like Speronis issues to begin with.

 “One of the saddest lessons of history is this: If we’ve been bamboozled long enough, we tend to reject any evidence of the bamboozle.
 We’re no longer interested in finding out the truth.
 The bamboozled has captured us.
 It’s simply too painful to acknowledge, even to ourselves, that we’ve been taken.
 Once you give a charlatan power over you, you almost never get it back.” – Carl Sagan

 Moving Away From Dependence

-The human race does not need to be dependent on these corporations for basic needs in the manner we have now.
+The human race does not need to be dependent on these corporations for basic needs in the manner we are now.
 While we continue to feed this dependency, the planet continues to suffer.
 In order to move forward, we must start cooperating with each other, and realize just how much potential we have to create something we can take into our own hands and do sustainably.
-We can’t wait for these coproations to come up with solutions as they will likely be very profit oriented.
+We can’t wait for these corporations to come up with solutions, as they will likely be very profit oriented.

 Another Case of State Hassle